cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 type = "nil"
 ```

-The config validation logic will be modified to add a new rule that rejects a configuration file if all of these conditions are met:
+The config validation logic will be modified to add a new rule that rejects a configuration file
+if all of these conditions are met:

 * the mempool is set to `nil`
 * `create_empty_blocks`, in `consensus` section, is set to `false`.

+The reason for this extra validity rule is that the `nil`-mempool, as proposed here,
+does not support the "do not create empty blocks" functionality.
+Here are some considerations on this:

+* The "do not create empty blocks" functionality
+  * entangles the consensus and mempool reactors
+  * is hardly used in production by real appchains (to the best of CometBFT team's knowledge)
+  * its current implementation for the built-in mempool has undesired side-effects
+    * app hashes currently refer to the previous block,
+    * and thus it interferes with query provability.
+* If needed in the future, this can be supported by extending ABCI,
+  but we will first need to see a real need for this before committing to changing ABCI
+  (which has other, higher-impact changes waiting to be prioritized).

+### RPC Calls

+There are no changes needed in the code dealing with RPC.
+Those RPC paths that call methods of the `Mempool` interface,
+will simply be calling the new implementation.

 ### Impacted Workflows